pranalilokhande07/pranalilokhande07/README.md

-- 👋 Hi, I’m Pranali lokhande
+- 👋 Hi, I’m Pranali lokhande.
-- 👀 I’m interested in learning new coding languages.
+- 👀 I’m interested in learning new skills.
-- 🌱 I’m currently learning Bachelor of science in computer science
+- 🌱 I’m currently learning B.Sc computer science.
 - 💞️ I’m looking to collaborate on the projects where i can use my skills and gain experience.
 - 📫 How to reach me @pranalilokhande07@gmail.com